Iranian Embassy siege: Cultural impact

 As well as factual television documentaries, the dramatic conclusion of the siege inspired a wave of fictional works about the SAS in the form of novels, television programmes, and films.
 Among them were the 1982 film Who Dares Wins and the 2017 film 6 Days, which was released on Netflix.
-The siege features in the 2006 video game The Regiment, and Tom Clancy's Rainbow Six Siege- a 2015 tactical shooter video game focusing on counter-terrorism - uses the Iranian Embassy Siege as inspiration, with two of its characters having participated in the siege.
+The siege features in the 2006 video game The Regiment, and Tom Clancy's Rainbow Six Siege—a 2015 tactical shooter video game focusing on counter-terrorism—uses the Iranian Embassy Siege as inspiration, with a playable character named Thatcher having canonically participated in the siege.
 The SAS also feature in the book Rainbow Six, upon which the game series was based.
 The embassy siege was referenced multiple times in the television drama Ultimate Force (2002–2008), which stars Ross Kemp as the leader of a fictional SAS unit.
 As well as fictional representations in media, the siege inspired a version of Palitoy's Action Man figure, clad in black and equipped with a gas mask, mimicking the soldiers who stormed the embassy.